jceja99/nba_three_pointer_study/README.md

-# NBA Three Pointer Study
+# NBA Three Pointer Case Study
 A Data Analysis case study on the NBA's recent emphasis on three pointers.